ahwc-bot/weather-accident-project/README.md

 - Open-Meteo (OM) weather API

 ### **4. Visualizations**
-- **Tableau Public Dashboard:**
+- **Tableau Public Dashboard (in development):**
-  A polished, interactive dashboard showing traffic and weather incidents with KPIs and filters.
+  An interactive dashboard showing traffic and weather incidents with KPIs and filters.
-  - Highlights trends, severity, and conditions.
+  - Will highlight trends, severity, and conditions.
   - Demonstrates end-to-end pipeline from raw data to visualization.

 ### **5. Testing & Utilities**